 - Socially, living with psoriasis can have a big impact on your relationships with friends, family, partners, co-workers or fellow students.
 Many people with psoriasis report feeling alone in the world with their disease.
 They feel others often don’t realize how severe psoriasis is and feel unsupported.
 There are also some persistent myths about psoriasis: that people with the disease are “unclean,” that they “caused their own psoriasis” or that the disease is contagious.
 While these myths are untrue, they can still make people more prejudiced.
 All of this can make it feel difficult to go out, meet new people and open up in relationships.

 - Economically, there are significant costs associated with psoriasis.
 The medication you need may be very expensive or not covered by your insurance provider.
 When your psoriasis is at its worst, the symptoms may force you to stay home from school or work.
 Getting (and keeping) a job where your appearance is seen as important, may also be more difficult with psoriasis.
 All of this may make you miss out on opportunities, fall behind in your studies or career and experience economic challenges.

 Together, these factors can make psoriasis a very difficult disease to bear.
-That is why we at IFPA strive to improve the lives of the 125 million people living with psoriasis across the world.
+That is why we at IFPA strive to improve the lives of the millions of people living with psoriasis across the world.
 Find out more about our vision and how we put this into practice.